jhkoivis/swiftBlock/README.md

 ## How to install in Windows (10, 64bit) and use with Blender (2.79) without OpenFOAM

 Windows version creates only a blockMeshDict file.
-Tip: share your cluster's CFD-case online or save your CFD-case to e.g. github.
+Tip: share your cluster's CFD-case online (e.g. samba share) or save your CFD-case to e.g. github (server and client then do git push and pull).

 * Install Blender 2.79 https://www.blender.org/download/
 * goto Blender addons installation directory in powershell or console (default is below):
 	* cd "C:\Program Files\Blender Foundation\Blender\2.79\scripts\addons"
-* clone with git (install it first)
+* clone with git (install git first)
 	* git clone https://github.com/jhkoivis/swiftBlock/
 * Install pip for Blender
 	* download get-pip.py from https://bootstrap.pypa.io